ohMySol/yul-book-examples/02-EVM-data-storages/03-Storage/README.md

 }
 ```

- - This is more advanced approach with Memory area usage.
+ - This is a more advanced approach with Memory area usage.
 In the next section I'll explain how memory works.
- - Briefly, here we basically receiving a free memory pointer, save to free memory our slot value(**this is basically = abi.encode(slot)**), then hash the slot value which we read from the memory in **keccak256()** instruction and in the end just simply add hashed slot to the index from the function argument.
+ - Briefly, here we basically receiving a free memory pointer, save to free memory our slot value(**this is basically = abi.encode(slot)**), then hash the slot value which we read from the memory in **keccak256()** instruction and in the end just simply add a hashed slot to the index from the function argument.
 ```
 contract ReadDynamicArr {
     uint256[] dynaimicArray;